 It also has a torque output of 740 Nm.
 Torque is the measure of a motor’s rotational force - it’s basically what gives you that shove in the back when you hit the accelerator.
 And, let me tell you, 740Nm is probably enough to move me into the back seats…

 Thankfully, Kia has fitted the GT with an equally over-engineered braking system.
-To reign in all that power, the GT has brake discs the size of dustbin lids and I have to say that appear to work very well.
+To reign in all that power, the GT has brake discs the size of dustbin lids and they work very well.

-The GT also comes with what Kia calls ‘GT Drive Mode.’
+The EV6 GT is the work of the same engineer in charge of Kia and Hyundai’s most enjoyable cars to drive - namely the Kia Stinger and the ‘N’ performance models.
+That's really good news, as it means it isn't just about straight line speed.
+The GT comes with what Kia calls ‘GT Drive Mode.’
 With the regular EV6, you can choose between Eco, Normal and Sport modes which give a progressively sportier driving experience.
 The GT adds a fourth mode which throws the kitchen sink at the sportiness.
 The motors deliver full beans, the steering reactions are sharpened and the traction control is altered to give a less 'interrupted' feel.
 You can also fine tune the settings to get your perfect, tailored set up.

-If you’re familiar with the standard EV6 then you’re probably already aware of its party trick when it comes to charging.
+If you are more impressed with charging speeds than burning rubber, then you may already know about the EV6's party trick when it comes to charging.
 It has an 800 volt electrical system which in the electric car world, is cutting edge tech.

 Why?
 The higher the voltage, the lower the current needs to be to charge it.
 A lower current means less heat is generated, which means you can add energy at a much higher rate.
 What that means in waiting times is that this car can charge to 80% in under 20 minutes on a 350kW charger.